IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 The following examples demonstrate the different ways that you can configure the UID2 SDK and list the requirements for the DII passed to the SDK:

-- Configure for Email Address
+- Email, Unhashed
-- Configure for Hashed Email Address
+- Email, Normalized and Hashed
-- Configure for Phone Number
+- Phone Number, Unhashed
-- Configure for Hashed Phone Number
+- Phone Number, Normalized and Hashed

 If the SDK is configured multiples times, it uses the most recent configuration values.